HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 Are we done with seeing Russia

-MATT DUFFER: Pay attention, things shift.
+MATT DUFFER: Pay attention; things shift.
 We did outline, so it is strange.
 We took a six-month break just as every show, everyone, and the entire globe did.
 There is a detailed outline for it.
 Russia isn’t in it right now.
 One of the fascinating aspects of Season 5 is, in my opinion, the fact that Season 4 held our interest because everyone was dispersed throughout the season.
 That was what made it special.
-But the focus of this is on everyone’s return.
-Rejoining forces and returning to Hawkins.
+But the focus of this is on everyone’s return. joining forces and returning to Hawkins.
 Hopper has returned to Hawkins.
 With the addition of Eleven, the original group of boys is once again in attendance.
 The pioneers!
 It would be intriguing to revisit some of the season one dynamics but on a larger scale.

 I really enjoyed the part where Will is talking about Eleven in the car while also talking about himself.
 Simply put, it’s a fantastic scene.
 What future Will tidbits be possible?